The Pure Weight of the Heart: Critical response

 Classified as "post-multicultural fiction," The Pure Weight of the Heart attracted a strong critical reception.
 In his review of the book, Australian author Matthew Condon wrote, "From the outset, The Pure Weight of the Heart establishes its own rich, often infuriating, often ungraspable, often highly satisfying tone.
 It is a tone that often eludes a first-time novelist ...
 [Gambotto's] picture of the London literary scene is without rival ... a novel of considerable gusto and daring."
 The Herald Sun agreed: "Gambotto has successfully combined humor, sarcasm and insight to write a novel that cuts through the polished facade of society life."
 The Sunday Times (Perth) critic decided that The Pure Weight of the Heart showcased "the empathy and passion of a Bronte novel."
 The Townsville Bulletin called the novel "dense and lush," and SundayLife! magazine described its style as "unfurl[ing] with cool control."The Daily Telegraph critic Lucy Clark wrote that the novel was "both overwritten and at times beautiful.
 It is florid and ornamental, lavish and extravagant.
 It alternates between poignancy, witty observation, repetitively lyrical sex and soap opera romantics ...
 Part literary, part social commentary, part bodice-ripper, it doesn't seem to know what it is, except a love story."Who (magazine) held the novel as evidence of Gambotto-Burke's "major literary talent".
-And after bewailing the sometimes impenetrable prose, Harper's Bazaar features editor Louise Upton decided that "the detail of the fiction verges on social reality."
+And after criticising the sometimes impenetrable prose, Harper's Bazaar features editor Louise Upton decided that "the detail of the fiction verges on social reality."

 Although she concluded that there was "lots to admire" in the book, Irish heiress Daphne Guinness had trouble with the "over the top" sex scenes: "Move over, Anaïs Nin."